samuel-phan/mssh-copy-id/README.md

 # Description

-`mssh-copy-id` is a tool to copy SSH keys massively to multiple servers.
+`mssh-copy-id` is a tool to simplify the copy of SSH keys to multiple servers.

 # Installation